Language-Research-Technology/atap-website/content/tools/index.md

 ### [Keyword analysis](https://github.com/Australian-Text-Analytics-Platform/keyword-analysis)

 This notebook presents a Keyword Analysis tool to analyse words in a collection of corpora and identify whether certain words are over or under-represented in a particular corpus compared to their representation in the other corpora.
+See this blog [post](../posts/keyword-analysis) for more details.

 ### [Document Similarity](https://github.com/Australian-Text-Analytics-Platform/document-similarity)